MLsmd/tutorial-higher_mathematics/README.md

-# Tutoral - Higher Mathematics
+# Tutorial - Higher Mathematics
 Language: german

 Summary sheets for the lecture series of higher mathematics.